google/applied-machine-learning-intensive/v2/03_regression/02_regression_in_sklearn/slides.md

 <!--

 Using the stochastic gradient descent looks strikingly similar to using `LinearRegression`.
-This is no accident. scikit-learn's API is very consistent.
+This is no accident.
+Scikit-learn's API is very consistent.

 In this example, we load the data into memory, perform SGD, and then print out the coefficient and intercept.